badhonparvej481/Nurui/README.md

 git clone https://github.com/afsar-dev/Nurui.git
 cd Nurui

+# 2. Create a .env file in the root directory and add:
+NODE_ENV=development

-# 2. Install dependencies
+# 3. Install dependencies
 yarn install

-# the development server
+# 4. Start the development server
 yarn dev

 # The application will be available at http://localhost:3000